Cobalt and its Compounds

 Netherlands (Zuid-Holland) Proposes Cobalt Limit In Lanxess Wastewater Permit

-Dutch authorities have proposed a new 0.05 mg/L cobalt discharge limit for industrial wastewater at the Lanxess Rotterdam facility, with a consultation period ending March 2026.
+Dutch authorities have proposed a 0.05 mg/L cobalt discharge limit for industrial wastewater at the Lanxess Rotterdam facility, with a consultation period ending March 2026.
 This move signals tightening regional enforcement of heavy metal discharge standards, requiring chemical manufacturers to reassess effluent treatment capabilities and compliance monitoring for CMR substances.

 zoek.officielebekendmakingen.nlNetherlandsNetherlands